Blake Shelton: 2016–2018: If I'm Honest and Texoma Shore

-2019–present: Fully Loaded: God's Country and Body Language
+2019–2023: Fully Loaded: God's Country and Body Language

 In 2019, Shelton released a compilation album titled Fully Loaded: God's Country.
 The album was preceded by the single "God's Country", which peaked at number one on Hot Country Songs in mid-2019.
 Also released from the album was "Hell Right", a second duet with Adkins, as well as "Nobody but You", a collaboration with partner Gwen Stefani.

-In 2020, Todd Tilghman was announced the winner for the eighteenth season of The Voice, giving Shelton his seventh victory in the series.
+In 2020, Todd Tilghman was announced the winner for the 18th season of The Voice, giving Shelton his seventh victory in the series.
 In 2021, season 20, his finalist Cam Anthony was named the winner, securing Shelton his eighth win as coach.

 Shelton released his twelfth studio album, Body Language, on May 21, 2021 – his first in over four years.
 The album's release was preceded by the singles "Happy Anywhere" and "Minimum Wage".
 On September 7, 2022, Shelton announced his 18-date Back to the Honky Tonk Tour.
 Carly Pearce and Jackson Dean will join Shelton as opening acts for the tour.

-On October 4, 2022, Shelton sold the ownership of his commercially-released master recordings from 2001-2019 to Influence Media Partners.
+On October 4, 2022, Shelton sold the ownership of his commercially released master recordings from 2001–2019 to Influence Media Partners.

+In December 2022, on season 22 of The Voice, his finalist Bryce Leatherwood was named the winner, securing Shelton his ninth and final win as coach before he retired from the show after the following season.

+2024: New music and label change

+Shelton appears on wife Gwen Stefani's song, "Purple Irises" which was released in February 2024.
+In June 2024, Shelton appeared on Post Malone's album F-1 Trillion on the song "Pour Me a Drink".

+After being with Warner Music Nashville since the beginning of his career, in September 2024, Shelton signed with BMG/BBR Music Group and Wheelhouse Records.
+On November 15, 2024, Shelton released a new single, "Texas".
+In March 2025, Shelton announced his thirteenth album, For Recreational Use Only, which was released on May 9, 2025 and featured two promotional singles, "Let Him in Anyway" and "Stay Country or Die Tryin'" (which was released as the album's second single).

 Other ventures

 Shelton is a partner, along with Ryman Hospitality Properties (the owners of the Grand Ole Opry), in a small chain of restaurants and entertainment complexes called Ole Red.
 The first Ole Red opened in Shelton's hometown of Tishomingo, Oklahoma, in September 2017.
 A Nashville location opened in May 2018.
 A third location in Gatlinburg opened in March 2019.
 A fourth location in Orlando, Florida, opened in May 2020.
-A smaller location opened inside Nashville International Airport in 2022, and a location located on the Las Vegas Strip is planned for 2023 or 2024.
+A smaller location opened inside Nashville International Airport in 2022, and a sixth location opened on the Las Vegas Strip in 2024.